TuxInvader/BrocadeCloud/README.md

 # Docker AutoScaler

-In the docker, directory you will find a docker autoscaler (Suprise)
+In the docker directory you will find a docker autoscaler (Suprise)

+# VCloud AutoScaler

+In the vcloud directory you will find a vcloud autoscaler (Suprise)